Calga Aboriginal Cultural Landscape: European occupation

-Late twentieth century developments
+Late twentieth-century developments

-From the 1960s, sand and clay quarrying began to be undertaken in the area by various operators.
-Early quarrying was undertaken on a small scale and in an ad hoc manner, with contemporary management practises resulting in the degradation of Cabbage Tree Creek and its tributaries.
-In 1990 the Land and Environment Court ordered the quarrying to cease operations because of a lack of compliance with the Environmental Planning and Assessment Act 1979.
+From the 1960s, various operators began sand and clay quarrying in the area on a small scale and in an ad hoc manner.
+Management practices resulted in the degradation of Cabbage Tree Creek and its tributaries.
+In 1990 the Land and Environment Court ordered the quarrying to cease operations because of a lack of compliance with the relevant Act.
 In 1991 a new operator, Calga Sands Pty Ltd received approval to recommence quarrying within Lot 2 DP 229889.
 Rocla Materials Pty Ltd took over control of the quarry from Calga Sands in October 2002, and operated in until the 1991 consent lapsed on 1 January 2005.
-In 2004 Rocla Materials Pty Ltd lodged a proposal to re-open and extend the quarry to the north, beyond.
-It was approved in November 2005.
-These works appear to have dramatically altered the northern ridgeline of the natural amphitheatre comprised within the Calga ACL.
-The ability to identify and interpret any sites on this former high point and associated views and intangible connections are now lost.
+In 2004 Rocla lodged a proposal to re-open and extend the quarry to the north that was approved in November 2005.
+These works appear to have dramatically altered the northern ridgeline of the natural amphitheatre comprised within the Calga ACL with the resultant effect that the ability to identify and interpret any sites on this former high point and associated views and intangible connections were lost.

-At the western extent of the natural amphitheatre, the property has been operated since 1972 as Glenworth Valley, a horse riding business.
-More recently the business has expanded to include outdoor adventure activities including quad biking, abseiling, kayaking and laser skirmish activities.
+At the western extent of the natural amphitheatre, the property was operated from 1972 as Glenworth Valley, a horse riding business.
+Latterly, the business expanded to include outdoor adventure activities.

-Encompassing the southern extent of the natural amphitheatre, Popran National Park has been a gazetted National Park since 1994.
-It protects an important area of native vegetation and wildlife corridor between Brisbane Water National Park to the east and Dharug National Park to the west.
+Encompassing the southern extent of the natural amphitheatre, Popran National Park was gazetted National Park in 1994 and it protects an area of native vegetation and wildlife corridor between Brisbane Water National Park to the east and Dharug National Park to the west.
 Popran National Park was named after the major creek which flows through the park and the local Parish of Popran.

-At the south -eastern extent, a wildlife sanctuary has been operated since 2001.
-Originally opened by Barry Cohen (Former Federal Minister for the Arts, Heritage and the Environment) who bought the land, had it rearead and made it into a park, it was originally known as Calga Springs Sanctuary.
-It was purchased by new owners in 2005 and expanded with the lease of adjacent Crown Land in 2012.
-Surrounded by a fox-and cat-proof fence, the exclusion area is home to around 180 species of mammals, birds, reptiles and frogs.
+At the south-eastern extent, a wildlife sanctuary was operated from 2001.
+It was originally opened by Barry Cohen (a former Federal Minister for the Arts, Heritage and the Environment) who bought the land, made it into a park, known as Calga Springs Sanctuary.
+Cohen sold the property in 2005 and new owners acquired the lease of adjacent Crown Land in 2012.
+Surrounded by a fox-and cat-proof fence, the exclusion area is home to approximately 180 species of mammals, birds, reptiles and frogs.